 Isaiah 59:20-21; 27:9.
 The guarantee is described as a “covenant,” or a contract.

-Which of the following statements best represents your reaction to what Paul says in the section called “God put the Jews in a coma,” Romans 11:1-10?
+Which of the following statements best represents your reaction to what Paul says in the section called “God put the Jews in a Coma” (Romans 11:1-10)?

 Paul seems to be saying that God chose some Jews and not others to become followers of Jesus.
 “Most of the Jews failed to get on good terms with God.
 But the ones God chose succeeded.
-All the others, hardheaded and stubborn, failed” (11:7).
+All the others, hardheaded and stubborn, failed” (Romans 11:7).
 A technical term that some people might apply to that is “predestination.”
 How do you react to this?

-In his letter to Christians in Rome, Paul serves up a lot of Old Testament Bible quotes that leave us scratching our head.
+In his letter to Christians in Rome, Paul serves up a lot of Old Testament Bible quotes that leave us scratching our heads.
 Here’s another.
 Paul uses an odd quote from King David, apparently to describe what Paul says has happened to the Jews who rejected Jesus.
 “May the food they put on their table trip them, trap them, snatch them up, and give them what for.
 May their eyes fade to black so they can’t see.
-May their backs be forever bent and bowed” (11:9-10).
+May their backs be forever bent and bowed” (Romans 11:9-10).
 Any guesses about why Paul would connect this quote to the Jews?

 Take a stab at explaining what Paul didn’t seem to bother to explain.
-Paul said, “The failure of the Jews to get on good terms with God actually opened the door for everyone else to get on good terms with him” (11:12).
+Paul said, “The failure of the Jews to get on good terms with God actually opened the door for everyone else to get on good terms with him” (Romans 11:12).
 In a way, Paul seems to be saying that the Chosen People decided not to choose God so God chose everyone else.
 How did the Jewish failure to get on good terms with God open the door for everyone else?

 Paul sounds like God has let him in on a plan that nobody else knows about.
 Paul says he’s going to explain the mystery of why some Jews are rejecting Jesus.
 “It’s because there’s a hardening on the part of the Jews.
 It’s a stubbornness that won’t go away until the full number of non-Jews join in” (11:25).
 Do you think Paul is expressing an opinion based on his observation?
 Or do you think he’s reporting something he knows for a fact?